palautatan/project141b/README.md

 # White House Petitions and Bills
-We have two overall goals (1) of comparing language between petitions and bills to determine if changes in government reflect We the People and (2) determining what socioeconomic factors produce liberal or conservative bills.
+We have two overall goals (1) of comparing language between petitions and bills to determine if changes in government reflect We the People and (2) classify liberal from conservative petitions.

 ## We the People
 Source: https://petitions.whitehouse.gov/about